Immigration Law FAQs

-- Age: Applicant must be at least 18 years old; Residency: applicant must be a permanent resident and have resided in the U.S. continuously for the past three years;
+- Residency: Applicants must be a permanent resident and have resided in the U.S. continuously for the past three years.

-- Good Moral Character: Full disclosure of all facts pertaining to one’s character is necessary, including an applicant’s criminal history;
+- Good moral character: Full disclosure of all facts pertaining to one’s character is necessary, including an applicant’s criminal history.

-- Attachment to The Constitution: A demonstrated commitment to upholding the U.S. Constitution’s principles;
+- Attachment to the Constitution: A demonstrated commitment to upholding the U.S. Constitution’s principles.

 There are three basic ways in which someone can obtain an immigrant visa:

-- The right to vote;
+- The right to vote

-- The reuniting of families;
+- The reuniting of families

-- Protection of children’s right to remain in the U.S.;
+- Protection of children’s right to remain in the U.S.

-- Freedom to travel with U.S. passport;
+- Freedom to travel with U.S. passport

 - SSI (Supplemental Security Income), based on certain contingencies